getporter/porter/docs/content/cli/bundles_explain.md

 ### Options

 ```
-      --action string       Porter action to be explained.
+      --action string       Hide parameters and outputs that are not used by the specified action.
       --cnab-file string    Path to the CNAB bundle.json file.
   -f, --file porter.yaml    Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
       --force               Force a fresh pull of the bundle